Summer Corn & Vegetable Chowder

 - 1/4 Cup Microgreens

 - 1/2 Teaspoon Piment d'Espelette

 Prepare the ingredients:

 Wash and dry the fresh produce.
 Roughly chop the spinach.
 Peel and thinly slice the garlic.
 Remove and discard the husks and silk from the corn; cut the kernels off the cobs; reserve the cobs.
 Small dice the celery.
 Pick the tarragon off the stems; discard the stems and finely chop the tarragon.
 Using a peeler, remove the yellow rind of the lemon; mince the rind to get 2 teaspoons of zest.
 Quarter the lemon and remove the seeds.
 Peel and small dice the red onion.
 Cut the radishes and potatoes into thin rounds.
 Shell the peas; discard the shells.

 Start cooking the vegetables:

-In a large pot, heat some olive oil on medium-high until hot.
-Add the garlic, onion, celery, and potatoes.
-Season with salt and pepper.
-Cook 3 to 4 minutes, or until the vegetables start to soften, stirring occasionally.
+In a large pot, melt the butter with 2 teaspoons of olive oil on medium.
+Add the garlic, onion, celery and potatoes and season with salt and pepper.
+Cook, stirring occasionally, 3 to 5 minutes, or until the vegetables have softened slightly.